arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/1_structs.md

 The name of the sharding attribute in smart graph case (Enterprise Only)

 @RESTSTRUCT{_id,vertex_representation,string,required,}
-The _id value of the new vertex.
+The _id value of the stored data.

 @RESTSTRUCT{_key,vertex_representation,string,required,}
-The _key value of the new vertex.
+The _key value of the stored data.

 @RESTSTRUCT{_rev,vertex_representation,string,required,}
+The _rev value of the stored data.

+@RESTSTRUCT{_id,edge_representation,string,required,}
+The _id value of the stored data.

+@RESTSTRUCT{_key,edge_representation,string,required,}
+The _key value of the stored data.

+@RESTSTRUCT{_rev,edge_representation,string,required,}
-The _rev value of the new vertex.
+The _rev value of the stored data.

+@RESTSTRUCT{_from,edge_representation,string,required,}
+The _from value of the stored data.

+@RESTSTRUCT{_to,edge_representation,string,required,}
+The _to value of the stored data.

+@RESTSTRUCT{_from,edge_param_representation,string,required,}
+The source vertex of this edge.
+Has to be valid within the used edge definition.

+@RESTSTRUCT{_to,edge_param_representation,string,required,}
+The target vertex of this edge.
+Has to be valid within the used edge definition.

 @RESTSTRUCT{collection,graph_edge_definition,string,required,}
 Name of the edge collection, where the edge are stored in.